An Essay Touching upon a Few of the Many Reasons Why the Current Standards-and-Testing Approach Doesn’t Work in ELA

 The Look-Say advocates got their ideas from simplistic Behaviorist models of learning, but where did the Whole Language people get theirs?
 Well, from listening at the keyholes of linguists.
 As sometimes happens in education, professional educators half heard and half understood something being said by scientists and applied it in a crazy fashion.
 What they half heard was that linguists were saying that language is learned automatically.
 The part that they missed is that the linguists were talking about spoken language, not written.

 The upshot: In order to be able to comprehend texts, there is a prerequisite: automaticity with regard to decoding of GPCs.
 Where does one get this automaticity?
 Well, for many kids, from explicit phonics instruction.
 This is a lesson that we have learned.
-Classroom practice has caught up with the science; almost all elementary schools now use, successfully, an explicit early phonics curriculum; and all the major basal reading programs in the US have strong phonics components.
+Classroom practice has caught up with the science; almost all elementary schools now use, successfully, in the early years, an explicit early phonics curriculum, typically as part of a “balanced literacy” program; and all the major basal reading programs in the US have strong phonics components.
 That’s the good news.
 Now for the rest, which is not so good.

 In the last decade of the twentieth century, the U.S. Department of Education committed billions of dollars to an initiative called Reading First, with the aim of improving reading among schoolchildren nationwide.
 It’s a mark of how scientifically backward and benighted some of our professional reading establishment is that when the directors of this program consulted with “experts” and outlined the areas of focus to be addressed by Reading First (and assessed by reading examinations), they included among items to be addressed by the program students’ decoding skills (phonemic awareness and phonics), vocabulary, and comprehension but completely ignored grammatical fluency.
 However, and this ought to be obvious, written texts consist of sentences that have particular syntactic patterns.
 If students cannot automatically—that is, fluently and unconsciously—parse the syntactic patterns being used, then they might have some idea what the subject of the text is, but they won’t have a ghost of a chance of understanding what the text is saying.
 Syntactic complexity is a significant determinant of complexity and readability.
 Consider the opening two sentences of the Declaration of Independence: